fenngineering/sql-build-tools/README.md

 A bunch of DevOps powershell scripts to build, publish and test SQL Databases & SSIS Packages.

-Installation for db project
+## Installation for db project

-1) CLONE THE REPO TO A FOLDER AT THE SAME LEVEL AS YOUR SOLUTION:- ROOT
+1) CLONE the sql-build-tools repository to a folder at the sample level as your solution:- ROOT
   |-> Your Solution
-  |-> Sql Build Tools
+  |-> Sql-Build-Tools
 2) Within your solution create folders:-
   a) ps-config
   b) ps-templates (ssis solutions only)